dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 and the object must either be `knora-api:Resource` (if the subject is a resource) or the subject's specific type (if it is a value).

-For example, consider this query that uses a non-Knora property:
+For example, consider this query that uses a non-DSP-API property:

 ```
 PREFIX incunabula: <http://0.0.0.0:3333/ontology/0803/incunabula/simple/v2#>